FocusWorks Eryx F1 Flashlight Review

 Power and Runtime

 The F1 is powered by a single 18350 cell.
-A cell is not included, and I tested with a couple different cells.
+A cell is not included, and I tested with a couple of different cells.
 The cell will be of utmost importance to your use of the light, since the DrJones H17fx is a FET on the highest mode, and will make full use of the current a cell can provide.

-A flat or button top cell will work.
+A flat or button-top cell will work.
 Protected or unprotected will work, too, but a flat top unprotected cell is going to be your best option.

-The cell can be placed into the light from head or tail, but like I said above, tail removal will not be the best choice due to how the clip hits the higher spots of the body.
+The cell can be placed into the light from head or tail, but as I said above, tail removal will not be the best choice due to how the clip hits the higher spots of the body.
 Also when you’re changing the cell make sure it’s the body tube you’re removing from the head, and not the cooling fins being removed from the head.
 The parts aren’t bound together (which is good!)

 I performed two runtime tests.
-The first is all default settings, and on the highest output.
+The first is all default settings and on the highest output.
 It’s unclear what the default H17fx setting is, but I don’t believe it’s “Mode 24” which is the absolute full max the driver is capable of.